 A handy online daily tasks app, Do It (Tomorrow) has allowed me to do away with endless scraps of paper to-do lists while I’m on the road.

 I use this to keep in touch with Freelance Writers Online readers.
 The Earn a Full-Time Living as a Freelance Writer Online course is currently selling for a ridiculously low price.
-Mailchimp meant I could email my lovely FWO readers so they were the first to know about this discount. (click here now to get more stuff like this along with freelance writing tips and advice – it’s free!)
+Mailchimp meant I could email my lovely FWO readers so they were the first to know about this discount.
+(Check this out to get more stuff like this along with freelance writing tips and advice – it’s free!)

 Another crucial social media app, Buffer allows me to schedule the best of the web’s content across Facebook, Twitter and Linkedin.
 This is particularly useful on the road when I may only get short spurts online rather than being online all day long.